Take a look at some of the best traditional food from Wales, in the second part of our series on traditional British food.

 If you’re planning a holiday in Wales, you’ll find that there’s masses of local food to try during your visit.
 So I’ve picked out some of the most popular Welsh foods to sample during your visit.
 Many of these could claim to be the national dish of Wales, but they’re all worth tasting at least once.

 This is the second in my series of four posts about the traditional food of the United Kingdom.
-Once you’ve finished reading this post, why not discover some traditional British foods?
+Once you’ve finished reading this post, why not discover some traditional British foods and some traditional Scottish foods?

 The leek is one of the national symbols of Wales, so of course I had to include it in this list.
 It’s said that Cadwaladr, the 7th century king of Gwynedd, ordered his soldiers to wear leeks to identify themselves in battle.
 There’s also evidence that Tudor soldiers wore leeks on St David’s Day.